 Section 21.3 Inaccurate Documents.
-If, upon examining his personnel file, an employee has reason to believe that there are inaccuracies in documents contained therein, he may write a memorandum to the Director of Human Resources explaining the alleged inaccuracy.
-If the Director of Human Resources concurs with the employee's contentions, he shall either correct or remove the faulty document or attach the employee's memorandum to the document and note thereon his concurrence with the memorandum.
-He may also attach the memorandum to the document and note his disagreement with memorandum's contents.
+If, upon examining their personnel file, an employee has reason to believe that there are inaccuracies in documents contained therein, the employee may write a memorandum to the Director of Human Resources explaining the alleged inaccuracy.
+If the Director of Human Resources concurs with the employee's contentions, they will either correct or remove the faulty document or attach the employee's memorandum to the document and note thereon the concurrence with the memorandum.
+The Director of Human Resources may also attach the memorandum to the document with memorandum's contents.